-You maintain the same degree of external rotation in your left shoulder when in golf posture (which is good).
+You maintain the same degree of external rotation in your left shoulder when it golf posture (which is good).
 Some people tend to lose range of motion in their shoulder when bending from the waist due to lack of stability in their shoulder blades.

-Result: Lat Test
+Lat Test Result: